DSC-VJTI/a-z-cloud/content/docs/Y/_index.md

 }
 ```

-As we can, double quotes were added everywhere, comments were removed, and escape sequences were used for multiline strings.
-Because of lists and maps in YAML, a JSON file is a valid YAML file.
+As we can see, double quotes were added everywhere, comments were removed, and escape sequences were used for multiline strings.
+Because of its support for lists and maps in YAML, a JSON file is a valid YAML file.

 ### Learn More